Nutrition and Your Genes

 What is Nutrigenomics?

-Nutrigenomics is a branch of nutritional genomics and is the study of the effects of foods and food constituents on gene expression.
+Nutrigenomics is a branch of 'nutritional genomics' and is the study of the effects of foods and food constituents on gene expression.
 This means that nutrigenomics is research focusing on identifying and understanding molecular-level interaction between nutrients and other dietary bioactives within the genome.

 Nutrigenomics is a multidisciplinary science.
 Nutritional genomics, or nutrigenomics, is the study of how foods affect our genes and how individual genetic differences can affect the way we respond to nutrients (and other naturally occurring compounds) in the foods we eat.

 Nutrigenomics has received much attention recently because of its potential for preventing, mitigating, or treating chronic disease and certain cancers, through small but highly informative dietary changes.
-The conceptual basis for this new branch of genomic research can best be summarized by the following five pillars of nutrigenomics:
+The conceptual basis for this new branch of genomic research can best be summarized by the following 5 pillars of nutrigenomics:

 3-The degree to which diet influences the balance between healthy and disease states may depend on an individual's genetic makeup.
 (Comprehensive Genetic Testing.)